 Sail to Kom Ombo during breakfast then visit Kom Ombo Temple.
 Constructed during the Ptolemaic dynasty, 180–47 BC, the temple is unique because it is perfectly symmetrical and was built for two sets of gods.
 The south temple was dedicated to the crocodile god Sobek, god of fertility and creator of the world.
 The northern temple was dedicated to the falcon god Horus.

 Sail to Edfu with lunch on board.
 After lunch, visit Edfu Temple, one of the best-preserved shrines in Egypt, distinguished by its huge splendid structure that blends Pharaonic and Greek architecture.
 The temple was built in the Ptolemaic Kingdom between 237 and 57 BC.
 The inscriptions on its walls provide important information on language, myth and religion during the Hellenistic period in Egypt.
 Finally, we sail to Luxor via Esna and dinner on board and Galabeya party and overnight in Luxor.

-Why not visit the colossal Temple of Abu Simbel built by Ramses II (XIXth Dynasty) and lately saved from inundation of the Nile waters in among the glories of ancient Egyptian monuments.
+During your MS Mayfair 4 Day Nile Cruise, why not visit the colossal Temple of Abu Simbel.
+It was built by Ramses II (XIXth Dynasty) and lately saved from inundation of the Nile waters in among the glories of ancient Egyptian monuments.
 The temples were built out of a sandstone rock cliff, and representation of the deities to which each was dedicated is carved on its huge façade.

-Website is SSL Secure Certified
+Our website is SSL Secure Certified.